gradle/gradle/design-docs/features/build-platform/README.md

 - Read the build platform meta-data from the cached JSON file.
 - Use a Java-based, light-weight JSON parsing library to read the file.
 - The JSON file name must be `build-platform.json`.
 No other name is allowed.
+- The JSON is validated against a schema with the corresponding attribute `schemaVersion`.
 - Parse the values of attributes `group`, `name` and `version` and compare them with the attributes specified in the `Settings` file.

 ### Test cases